Agenda Item

 • Default_avatar

-Dustin Perbetsky over 2 years ago
+Dustin Perbetsky almost 3 years ago

 I had a pre-application conference earlier this year, and was told that I had to locate greenhouses where they could not be seen from the County road because of a scenic combining district.
 We were about to submit our application to the County, when my consultant showed us what just happened to Igzatik Farms, and told us that we couldn't build greenhouses anywhere on our property.
 Why do things keep changing?
 If Igzatik Farms split their property into two 20-acre parcels, one parcel with the scenic district and one further form the road, could they have built the greenhouses on the new parcel further from the road?
 Why does a scenic combining district in one part of a property affect the whole property?
 Would this be the case for a +160-acre parcel?